cathaloruaidh/genomeBuildConversion/README.md

 # 2&nbsp; Set Up
 ## 2.1&nbsp; Notes
 - Prerequisites: `liftOver`, `CrossMap` and `bedtools`.
 Binary files for `picard` are supplied.
-- Reference FASTA files are not included due to file size, but are required for the application to the real WGS data
+- Reference FASTA files are not included due to file size, but are required for the application to the real WGS data and should be stored in the REFERENCE directory.
 - This process assumes `chr1, chr2, ..., chrX, chrY, chrM` nomenclature.
-- The input BED files for the full-genome search are ~150GB in size.
+- The input BED files for the full-genome search for one build are ~150GB in size.
+Once the algorithm is applied, all files can take up to 1.5TB in size.
 - The code below needs to be run separately for both builds (hg19 and GRCh38) as well as using both tools (liftOver and CrossMap), so one of each should be selected.